KingCosmic/tinyquotes/README.md

 **Future Updates**
 =========
-+ Tag the quotes and search them easily.
 + When yo visit one of the two version languages the system will catch which one you choose and when you go to the main page you wil be redirected to your most visited version.
++ Launch the official version.

 [dalancelotbruh]: http://twitter.com/DaLancelotBruh "Paulo Nunes"